-Data on air- and waterborne nutrient inputs from 1995 to 2017 are used in this indicator.
+Data on air- and waterborne nutrient inputs from 1995 to 2015 are used in this indicator.
 Data reporting has not been perfect and gaps exist in the dataset.
-For waterborne inputs, the PLC-6 project corrected suspicious data and filled in data gaps for 1995-2014 to establish a complete and consistent dataset.
-2015-2017 data has been added and assessed by BNI, Stockholm University and DCE, Aarhus University under the PLC-7 project [Reference to the dataset when the indicator is published].
+For waterborne inputs, the PLC6 project corrected suspicious data and filled in data gaps for 1995-2014 to establish a complete and consistent dataset.
+2015 data has been added and assessed by BNI, Stockholm University and DCE, Aarhus University [Reference to the dataset when the indicator is published].
 Gaps in time series of national air emissions have also been corrected by EMEP experts.